thomasokken/free42/windows/README.txt

 shortcuts you have created to point to Free42.exe.

+Documentation

+The ultimate documentation for Free42 is the manual for the HP-42S.
+You can obtain this manual in PDF format by purchasing the CD or DVD set from The Museum of HP Calculators (http://hpmuseum.org/).
+Alternatively, there is an independently written HP-42S/Free42 manual, by Jose Lauro Strapasson, which you can download free at http://joselauro.com/42s.pdf.

 Free42 is (C) 2004-2006, by Thomas Okken
 Contact the author at thomas_okken@yahoo.com
 Look for updates, and versions for other operating systems, at